qouteall/qouteall-blog/Cognitive-biases.md

 - Seperate by different time intervals.
 Setting profit target in each time interval (by month, season or year) can be detrimental in a market with momentum.
 If the profit in the time interval is meet, stop investing misses large profit from trend.
 If the profit in the time interval is not meet near the end, then the trader tend to be more nervous and more aggressive, which is dangerous.

-  However, setting stop-loss in each time interval has be good effects.
+  However, setting stop-loss in each time interval may be good.
 When the current trading strategy does not fit the market, temporarily stopping could get through the current part of cycle that temporarily doesn't suit the strategy.
 The stopping period also help calming and becoming rational.

 - Separate by different specific assets (e.g. stocks).
 If the mental accounts are separated based on different stocks, after losing from one stock, one may insist to gain the loss back from the same stock, even if investing in other stocks is better overall.